r-alvarez/CheckoutKata/README.md

 # Checkout Kata - TDD Implementation

 A supermarket checkout system built with Test-Driven Development.
 This was created as part of a technical interview to demonstrate clean code, SOLID principles, and modern C# practices.
+Built using .NET 10

 **Kata Source:** [Code Kata - Back to the Checkout](https://github.com/brighthr/checkout-kata)